The Hidden Cost of Folding Rails on Scissor Lifts

-Why will 19ft Scissor Lifts have Folding Rails?
+Why Do 19 ft Scissor Lifts Have Folding Rails?

-The new suite of ANSI standards went into effect on June 1st 2020.
-This suite of standards brings the US market now more closely aligned with Canadian and European standards of equipment.
-For scissor lifts the main areas affected are the addition of live load sense, stricter testing standards, and higher rail requirements.
-These higher rail requirements have now caused the majority of aerial manufacturers to make folding rails standard on their 19ft, and taller machines.
-Beyond the costs associated, these new complex rail systems are introducing additional hazards in use around the United States.
+The new suite of ANSI standards went into effect on June 1st, 2020.
+These standard updates align the U.S. market with Canadian and European standards of equipment.
+For scissor lifts, the main areas affected are the addition of live load-sensing, stricter testing standards, and higher rail requirements.
+These higher rail requirements caused the majority of aerial manufacturers to standardize folding rails on their 19 ft and taller machines.
+Beyond initial costs, these new complex rail systems are introducing additional hazards around the U.S.

 The Cost to Engineer Folding Rails

-In addition to the large engineering costs the new standards imposed, there are also significant material costs associated.
-Hydraulic cylinders now need additional components to properly load sense, the controllers need to be able to calculate more real time data, and the higher rail sets require additional material to reach the required heights.
-These additions are driving high cost increases, and will translate to higher equipment costs for rental companies throughout North America.
-Ultimately these costs will be passed on through higher rental rates and more expensive equipment for the contractor when purchase new.
-These are among the many costs contractors wrestle in order to keep their projects on budget.
+In addition to the large engineering costs the new standards imposed, there are also significant associated material costs.
+Hydraulic cylinders now need additional components to properly load sense, controllers must calculate real-time data, and higher rail sets require additional materials to reach new height requirements.
+These additions are driving high-cost increases and translate to higher equipment costs for rental companies throughout North America.
+Ultimately, these costs are passed on through higher rental rates and more expensive equipment for contractors when purchasing new.

 The Cost to Use Folding Rails

 The new complex rail folding systems also introduce a large range of safety hazards when the folding procedure begins.
-In order to pass through doorways most machines require the rails to either fold forward, or within themselves.
-In order to complete this, either pins or other locking mechanisms must be engaged or pulled which introduces pinch points while pulling pins (hoping none are missing from the machine), and while folding the rails into the platform itself.
-While the rails are not only a hazard while folding down, they are also only effective when placed back in the upright position.
-Unfortunately the temptation will be there on short jobs in tight areas to leave the rails folded, and reveals a whole new grouping of OSHA violations.
+To pass through doorways, most machines require the rails to either fold forward or within themselves.
+To complete this, either pins or other locking mechanisms must be engaged or pulled, introducing pinch points and potentially snagging clothing or safety gear.
+Another concern is if these folding rail pins get lose or even lost, comprising the integrity of the machine.
+In addition to these rail systems being a hazard in the folded position, they're also only effective when placed back in the upright position.
+Unfortunately, the temptation to leave the rails folded in tight areas exists on shert jobs and reveals a whole new grouping of OSHA violations.

-The presence of folding rails brings to light a whole new level of risk, costs, and safety hazards never present on 19ft. machines before.
-While there are risk mitigations available through proper training and education the best risk mitigation is the elimination of the risk altogether.
-Enter Hy-Brid Lifts PS-1930.
-The PS-1930 is the only machine of its kind, with a stowed height below 76” it can access anywhere a normal human can walk, making threshold damage and doorway passages a breeze.
-The fixed rails ensure the operator is properly protected and meets all the new ANSI standards with ease.
-Selecting the PS-1930 will ensure your team is working efficiently, but most important remains safe and returning home everyday in the same way they reported for work that day.
+The presence of scissor lift folding rails brings new levels of risks, costs, and safety hazards never before present on 19 ft machines.
+While there are risk mitigation solutions available through proper training and education, the best risk mitigation strategy is the elimination of the risk altogether.
+Enter the Hy-Brid Lifts PS-1930 scissor lift.
+The PS-1930 is the only 19 ft machine in its class with a stowed height below 76 in., allowing the lift to navigate doorway passages, reduce threshold damage, and decrease potential rework costs.
+Due to its shorter base height, the PS-1930 offers fixed rails that ensure operators are properly protected and meet all of the new ANSI standards.
+Selecting the PS-1930 for your next project not only ensures your team is working more efficiently, but working safer so every work returns home, every day.